nucypher/taco-web/website/docs/CBD.md

 );
 ```

-At decryption time, the user will be asked to verify their address by signing a message in MetaMask.
+At decryption time, the requester will be asked to verify their address by signing a message in MetaMask.
 Assuming they pass the conditions, the message will be decrypted successfully.